 One criticism I've heard is that there are no randomized trials of iridoplasty.
 But in my experience, this complaint is usually made by people who have never performed it.
-There were lots of studies in the 1960s and 70s, primarily in British literature, demonstrating the serious consequences of leaving appositionally closed angles untreated.
+There were a lot of studies in the 1960s and 1970s, primarily in the British literature, that demonstrate the serious consequences of leaving appositionally closed angles untreated.
 It can lead to PAS, acute angle closure, and chronic glaucoma.
-So knowing chronic appositional closure is harmful and leads to these adverse outcomes.
-I feel it would be neither justified nor ethical to withhold a therapy which has been shown to immediately open an appositionally closed angle, dramatically lower IOP, and potentially maintain the open angle for years to come.
+So knowing that chronic appositional closure is harmful and leads to these adverse outcomes, I feel it would be neither justified nor ethical to withhold a therapy which has been shown to immediately open an appositionally closed angle, dramatically lower IOP, and potentially maintain the open angle for years to come.